Application Strategy 2023: Montana antelope

 The 900 Series archery only permit

 We’ve mentioned this tag a few times already, but it really deserves its own section to really break down the greatness here for archery hunters.
-Applicants who successfully draw the 900 Series tag will have access to every single unit in the state with the exception of HDs 215, 291 and 313.
-With this permit, the season begins a full three weeks ahead of the general archery season and allows first crack at larger bucks for the year.
+Applicants who successfully draw the 900 Series tag will have access to every single unit in the state with the exception of Hunting Districts (HD) 215, 291 and 313.
+With this permit, the season begins a full three weeks ahead of the general archery season and allows the first crack at larger bucks for the year.
 Excellent spot and stalk or ground blind opportunities are available.
 The best part?
-This tag can be drawn with zero points for both residents and nonresidents.
-Quite honestly, if an archery hunt is what you are after, the 900 Series tag is a no-brainer.
+This tag can be drawn with a small handful of points for both residents and nonresidents.
+Quite honestly, if an archery hunt is what you are after, then the 900 Series tag is a no-brainer.

 The 700 Series any legal weapon permit